BenjaminLarger/PersonalAutomationAssistant/README.md

 4. Create OAuth 2.0 credentials
 5. Add your credentials to `.env` file

-### 2. Apple Calendar Setup
+### 2. Google Calendar Setup
-1. Enable two-factor authentication on your Apple ID
+1. In Google Cloud Console, enable the Google Calendar API
-2. Generate an app-specific password at appleid.apple.com
+2. Use the same OAuth credentials from Gmail setup
-3. Add your Apple ID and app password to `.env` file
+3. Ensure your OAuth scope includes Calendar access
-4. Use the CalDAV URL format: `https://caldav.icloud.com/[user_id]/calendars/`
+4. Calendar events will be created in your default Google Calendar

 ### 3. OpenAI Setup
 1. Get an API key from OpenAI